samuelweiler/gf-ecd/index.md

 * Circles, squares, and other "all face the center" formations are particularly well suited to using "larks" and "ravens".
 * Expect evolution in this advice and terms over time.

-## Recommendations dance organizers:
+## Recommendations for dance organizers:

 * Negotiate the use of gender free terms with callers **when they are hired** - while some callers new to gender free calling may welcome making that transition, others may be unwilling.
 It's better to work this out before commitments are made.
 * Do not dictate a particular form of gender free calling.
 In particular, the choice of which terms to use and whether to rechoreograph dances is evolving, and callers should be given space to experiment.
-* Announce the intention to use gender free terms in advance, to avoid surprise among your dancers.
+* Announce the intention to use gender free terms in advance, to reduce the chances of surprising dancers.